When it comes to stress relief, oftentimes I think we picture taking a hot bath, maybe watching a movie, or exercising…

 Have you ever heard of a brain dump or tried it?
 If you don’t know where to start, follow some of the prompts listed below!

-Go as in depth with your answers as you want – brain dumping is its own category of therapy in my opinion.
+Go as in depth with your answers as you want or write down some short answers – brain dumping is its own category of therapy in my opinion.

 Are you a nature lover like me?